w1r2p1/tm-01-security-token/README.md

 # Contact us

-For the security token issuance and trading please contact TokenMarket Security Token Team.
+For the security token issuance and other commercial questions please contact [TokenMarket Security Token Team](https://tokenmarket.net/security-token-offering).

+For technical questions please contact us in Gitter.